galdinocamargo/terraform-one-click-rdp/README.md

 This solution is especially helpful for individuals like me who live abroad and often need to access essential online services that are geo-blocked for security reasons - such as government portals or document request systems.
 Rather than relying on VPN workarounds, which may raise privacy or compliance concerns, this setup offers a secure, direct alternative.

 By provisioning a Windows EC2 instance in a targeted AWS region (e.g., Brazil) and preparing it for remote access, this project enables quick, location-specific connectivity.
-The system automatically retrieves and injects login credentials into a ready-to-use RDP configuration and script, allowing seamless one-click access from a Windows machine (tested on Windows 11).
+The system automatically retrieves and injects login credentials into a ready-to-use RDP configuration and script, allowing seamless one-click access from a Windows machine.

 ⭐️ If you find this project useful, please consider [giving it a star on GitHub](https://github.com/galdinocamargo/terraform-one-click-rdp/stargazers) - it helps others discover it!